Professor Gabriella Giannachi

 In recognition of her research, she became a Fellow of the Royal Society of Arts in 2012 and an elected member of the Academia Europaea in 2014.

-Gabriella Giannachi is Director of the Centre for Intermedia and Creative Technologies and her current research interests are: art and technology; mobile interpretation and user-generated documentation of art and sport events; the creation, exhibition, and sharing of archival resources within an exhibition context; mixed, augmented and virtual reality; presence research; museum studies and digital curation; new media and digital curation; oral history and digital heritage; creative technologies and public humanities.
+Gabriella Giannachi is Director of the Centre for Intermedia and Creative Technologies and her current research interests are: art and technology; mobile interpretation and user-generated documentation of art; the creation, exhibition, and sharing of archival resources within an exhibition context; mixed, augmented and virtual reality; presence research; museum studies and digital curation; new media and digital curation; oral history and digital heritage; creative technologies and public humanities; ecological and environmental practice.
 She welcomes research students in all these areas.

 Principal Investigator of Documenting digital art: re-thinking histories and practices of documentation in the museum with Dr Annet Dekker (University of Amsterdam), Dr Katrina Sluis (UWA), Gaby Wijers (LIMA), and Dr Francesca Franco (University of Exeter), in partnership with LIMA, The Photographers Gallery, and the Venice Biennale, funded by the AHRC (2019-22).